22-101. Scope; definitions; title.

 (8) "court reporting services" means providing verbatim shorthand recording in judicial proceedings using machine shorthand.
 "Court reporting services" shall not include services performed in the taking of depositions or statements by audio or audio-visual recording;

-(10) "judicial proceedings" includes any court proceedings, depositions, and sworn statements in which a certified court reporter acts under the certified court reporter's New Mexico certification, but [does not include] specifically excludes appellate court, Judicial Standards Commission, Disciplinary Board, magistrate court, municipal court, or probate court proceedings;
+(10) "judicial proceedings" includes court proceedings, depositions and sworn statements, but does not include appellate court, Judicial Standards Commission, Disciplinary Board, magistrate court, municipal court or probate court proceedings;

-(11) "official court reporter" is a certified court reporter who is employed by New Mexico under the judicial personnel plan and entitled to certain benefits as a state employee [pursuant to] under the provisions of Section 34-6-20 NMSA 1978, or who performs services for the judicial branch under a standardized contract approved by the Supreme Court;
+(11) "official court reporter" is a certified court reporter who is employed by New Mexico under the judicial personnel plan and entitled to certain benefits as a state employee pursuant to the provisions of Section 34-6-20 NMSA 1978, or performs services for the judicial branch under standardized contract approved by the Supreme Court;

 (12) "person" means, but is not limited to, any individual, firm, partnership, limited liability company, corporation, association or other organization; and